-- A statement providing a simple explanation of your work as an assistant professor directly or indirectly influenced by the mentorship, dating from the mentorship relationship.
+- A statement providing a simple explanation of your work directly or indirectly influenced by the mentorship.

-- Specific examples of goals attained, projects completed, promotions, grants or awards earned, obstacles overcome, lessons learned in addition to anything else that they feel is attributable to the mentoring relationship.
+- Specific examples of goals attained, projects completed, promotions, grants or awards earned, obstacles overcome, lessons learned in addition to anything else that you feel is attributable to the mentoring relationship.

 - Please consider and address the List of Questions to Consider when writing a letter.